arturo-collado-rosell/arturo-collado-rosell/README.md

 - 👋 Hi, I’m @Cloud1992
-- 👀 I’m interested in Machine learning, digital signal processing and radars signal processing in general
+- 👀 I’m interested in Machine learning, NLP, Computer Vision, general backend, AWS, Azure, cloud in general and digital signal processing
 - 🌱 I’m currently learning a lot of stuff related to  my interests
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... you can email me at arturo.collado.rosell@gmail.com.
 I will answer you as soon as possible